 The Truven Health 50 Top Cardiovascular Hospitals study is an annual, objective, quantitative study that identifies the nation's best providers of cardiovascular care, based on publicly available data and a balanced look at clinical, operational, and financial performance metrics.
 The study is a part of the Truven Health 100 Top Hospitals® program.
 Hospitals do not apply, and winners do not pay to market their honor.

-2016 Award Winners Announced Nov.
-9, 2015
+2017 Award Winners Announced Nov.
+7, 2016

-As always, our latest study provides key industry insights, including the fact that if all cardiovascular providers performed at the level of this year's winners (when compared to a peer group):
+Our latest study provides key industry insights, including the fact that if all cardiovascular providers performed at the level of this year's winners (when compared to a peer group):

-- More than $1.3 billion could be saved
+- More than $1.4 billion could be saved

 We based this analysis on Medicare patients; if the same standards were applied to all inpatients, the impact would be even greater.

-Specifically, the 2016 50 Top Cardiovascular Hospitals had:
+Specifically, the 2017 50 Top Cardiovascular Hospitals had:

-- Significantly higher inpatient survival than nonwinning cardiovascular hospitals (20 to 33 percent higher)
+- Significantly higher inpatient survival than nonwinning cardiovascular hospitals (25 to 55 percent higher)

-- Fewer patients with complications (8 to 11 percent fewer)
+- Fewer patients with complications (20 to 22 percent fewer)

-Our 2017 Cardiovascular study release is planned for Nov.
-7, 2016.
+Our 2018 Cardiovascular study release is planned for Nov., 2017.